 Adoption Saves Lives

-- Recently we have received an increase in applications to adopt one of our Lucky Mutts.
-While this is fantastic for our dogs, it is taking us longer to process applications, please be patient with our volunteers.
+Please be patient with our volunteers.
 In order to have your application approved timely, please make sure it is completed and your current contact information is accurate; if you list a veterinary clinic, please give them permission to speak with one of our volunteers, and if you rent, please make sure your landlord information is correct, and let them know one of our volunteers with be contacting them.

-- With the increase in applications, please understand that the dog you apply for may not be available when your application is approved.
+Please understand that the dog you apply for may not be available when your application is approved.
 When your application is approved, you will receive an email with your approved application number.
 If there are other dogs that you may be interested in, please email or message us on social media with your application number, and the dog you are interested in.
 Please remember, your application is active for 6 months, and we work to pair our dogs with the best fit!

 Why Choose Lucky Mutts?